SimranBoparai/credit-risk-classification/README.md

 - Accuracy: the model accurately classified 99% of all loans.

 - Precision:
     -  Healthy Loans (0): the score is 1: 00 illustrating a perfect model to identify healthy loans with less chance of incorrectly labeling the loan status as high-risk.

     - High-risk Loans (1): the score is 0.87 illustrating that the model predicted 87% of the loans as high-risk correctly with a few false positives.

 - Recall:
     - Healthy Loans (0): the score is 1.00, signifying that the model correctly identified 100% of all healthy loans.

     - High-risk Loans (1): the score is 0.95, signifying the model successfully identified 95% of the high-risk loans.

 Summary:

-The logistic regression model performed well in predicting the loan status, especially for healthy loans with perfect precision and recall.
-With a high f1-score for both classes, it illustrated the overall prediction to be well-balanced.
-The confusion matrix highlighted that the model misclassified 32 actual high-risk loans as healthy loans and 86 healthy loans as high-risk.
-Although the number of misclassifications for both classes is low, there is room for improvement.
-The better-performing model is the logistic regression which gives a 99% accuracy with no misclassified loan status.
-Since, the company wants to identify high-risk loans, reducing false positives for high-risk loans would help improve the overall performance of the model.
+The logistic regression model performed well in predicting the loan status, especially for healthy loans with perfect precision and recall With a high f1-score for both classes it illustrated the overall prediction to be well-balanced The confusion matrix highlighted that the model misclassified 32 actual high-risk loans as healthy loans and 86 healthy loans as high-risk Although the number of misclassifications for both classes is low, there is room for improvement.The better-performing model is the logistic regression which gives a 99% accuracy with no misclassified loan status.
+Since the company wants to identify high-risk loans, reducing false positives for high-risk loans would help improve the overall performance of the model.

 # Split and Train Data Code Example